 • Toss potatoes on a baking sheet with a large drizzle of oil, a pinch of salt, and pepper.
 Roast on top rack until browned and tender, 20-25 minutes.

-• Meanwhile, core and dice bell pepper into ½-inch pieces.
-Dice tomato into ½-inch pieces.
+• Meanwhile, core and dice bell pepper into 1⁄2-inch pieces.
+Dice tomato into 1⁄2-inch pieces.
 Trim and thinly slice scallions.
 Drain and rinse beans.
-Quarter lime. • In a large bowl, toss together bell pepper, tomato, scallions, beans, juice from three lime wedges, 1 TBSP olive oil, ½ tsp Fajita Spice Blend (you'll use more later), 1 tsp salt, and pepper (for 4 servings, use juice from six lime wedges, 2 TBSP olive oil, 1 tsp Fajita Spice Blend, and 2 tsp salt) until well combined.
+Quarter lime. • In a large bowl, toss together bell pepper, tomato, scallions, beans, 1 TBSP olive oil, 1⁄2 tsp Fajita Spice Blend (you’ll use more later), 1 tsp salt, juice from three lime wedges, and pepper until well combined (for 4 servings, use 2 TBSP olive oil, 1 tsp Fajita Spice Blend, 2 tsp salt, and juice from six lime wedges).
 Refrigerate until ready to serve.

-• Pat pork* dry with paper towels and season all over with 2 tsp Fajita Spice Blend (4 tsp for 4 servings), a pinch of salt, and pepper. • Heat a drizzle of oil in a large pan over medium-high heat.
+• Pat pork* dry with paper towels and season all over with 2 tsp Fajita Spice Blend (4 tsp for 4 servings), a pinch of salt, and pepper.
+(Be sure to measure the Fajita Spice Blend— we sent more!) • Heat a drizzle of oil in a large pan over medium-high heat.
 Add pork and cook until browned and cooked through, 4-6 minutes per side.
 Turn off heat.

-• Add 1 TBSP butter (2 TBSP butter for 4) to pan with pork; baste pork with melted butter until thoroughly coated.
-Transfer pork to a cutting board to rest at least 3 minutes.
+• Add 1 TBSP butter (2 TBSP butter for 4 servings) to pan with pork; baste pork with melted butter until thoroughly coated. • Transfer pork to a cutting board to rest at least 3 minutes.
 TIP: You can start plating the potatoes and salad while the pork rests.

 Pork is fully cooked when internal temperature reaches 145°.